danielsavila/data_engineering_and_analytics_case_study/README.md

 This repo contains a real case study of data engineering and analytics consulting work done for a client for Atlas Consulting LLC.

-The contents of this repo are organized in the following manner ...
+The contents of this repo are organized in the following manner...
 1. Historical Context and Problem
 2. Approach
 3. Files